Friday, December 31, 2021

 Rock'n Roll

 This isn't something I've ever played and didn't know what to expect.
 It feels like a weird cross between an overhead Marble Madness and Gauntlet.
-Except we are a ball that's stuck in a maze for some odd reason and I assume we need to escape.
+Except we are a ball that's stuck in a maze for some odd reason and I assumed we needed to escape.
 Who cares?
 I'm annoyed already by this game, but I guess I should plod on...

-The graphics are actually very good with smooth scrolling albeit at the expense of a smaller play area.
+The graphics are actually magnificent with smooth scrolling albeit at the expense of a smaller play area.
 Barry Leitch wrote the music and it's excellent, although it grates after a while because you feel like it needed to alternate.

-This isn't something I would ever have bought back.
-The concept will possibly appeal to Marble Madness fans but I found it a galling experience.
-I simply don't have the patience for stuff like this.
-I think I hated it.
+This isn't something I would have bought back.
+The concept will appeal to Marble Madness fans otherwise you might find it a galling experience.
+Learn to master the controls and you have a game that's unexpectingly fantastic.

 Skyfighter